Copyright 2018 Robert Clark

 But in fact a faster, and much cheaper alternative is possible for the Ariane 6 that would have also have the advantage it could be made reusable: and that is to give the Ariane 5 core an additional Vulcain 2 engine so it can lift off without needing the solid side boosters.

-According to studies by the French space agency CNES this could be done for only a $200 million development cost:
+Based on how much it cost JAXA to add a second cryogenic engine to the H-IIA core this could be done for only a $200 million development cost:

 This is compared to the multibillion dollar development cost for the Ariane 6 version with side boosters.